oxoboo/hyperdef-balatro/README.md

 |-------|-----------|
 |Hyper Pack*|Choose 1 of up to 11 Hyper Definition Joker cards|

-*Hyper Pack is only available once per run using the Hyper Deck
+*Hyper Pack only appears in the Hyper Deck